 This allows sellers to make offers on homes with no home sale contingency, despite still needing to sell their current home.
 You move into your new home while Knock covers the mortgage for your old one using a special program for up to six months.
 When your old home sells, you pay Knock back.

-Since 2017, Orchard has been helping sellers make stronger offers by allowing them to unlock up to 90% of their home value to put toward their next home, according to the company’s website.
+Since 2017, Orchard has been helping sellers make stronger offers by allowing them to unlock their home value upfront to put toward their next home, according to the company’s website.
 Orchard then handles cleaning, listing, and showing a seller’s previous home and manages updates to help the home sell for maximum value.
 Sellers only pay Orchard a service fee once their old home is sold.

 Service fee: About 6% of your home sale price is the typical fee charged by Orchard, according to information listed on the website.